kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 }
 ```

-> **NOTE:** The OTT skin is available only for basic configuration players.
+> **NOTE:** The OTT skin is available only for basic configuration Players.
 It does not support all of the Kaltura Player plugins.

 ## The "Theme" Plugin